shrinathrao97/HudsonCampaign/DMOnly/Notes.md

   * When questioned, he says he made the robot friends and was told to keep creating and spreading them by the voice thar promised him a future where weird him could be accepted.
 “I just wanted to make some friends, but all of the real ones were broken.”
 He says breaking into tears.
 “This crystal helped me build a better friend, telling me I could keep making more as long as I used the friends to charge the crystal obilesk.
 It would help me and i would help it to reach its- our goal, to change the nature of human beings en mass.”
   * If able, rushes to the crystal to activate it early.
   * “Crystal, help me!”

+- Xaion (under self)
+  * As the elevator reaches its peak, rain storming down outside, the crystal begins to glow.
+  * Attacking: When you go to attack, a shape moves out and blocks the attack.
+  * Next Turn: You step back as the figure pulls itself from the crystal like steam from a kettle.
+It briefly forms around the crystal before lurching at and pulling in the large mecha.
+Within moments the figure that forms from this is like a golem of steam, gears, and heat, covered in a glow and mist that is best described as 3D television static.
+The glow from this static covers most of the machine's figure, allowing only the most out of place and extreme design aspects to pierce through the cloud.
+The figure stands nearly 15ft tall as it stands, gears crunching and steam blowing as the form condenses into a more slender form.
+A pair of glowing eyes pierce through the gears and static at the head, while the general shape of a face can be seen.
+A dragon, you realize.
+The shape it's becoming is draconic, wings and all, as the Dragon melds its personal shape into a Gearforged Void Dragon.
+  * "Chodrel, your inability has finally brought a result, so I will let your defensive failings slide.
+However, should these "bullies" have their way, our future will soon become theirs."
+  * "Now, leave in peace, if that is your intent, and you will be spared.
+All else must face me."
+  * "You're looking well, Iuden.
+Have you come to pay your respects?"
+"Iuden, do you not recognize your benefactor?"
+"Worry not, you soon will.
+This form may not be ideal, but my powers within it are enough.
+Join me at my side, Iuden, and you will be spared and greatly rewarded with more powers like the ones you feel now."
+  * "I sense that you too are a follower of the void, Delvid.
+You are not one of mine, but I sense that your purpose might be even greater than my own.
+We seek the same goal, to protect the pathway between planes; Stop fighting and I will divulge everything I know about the void and the one that you worship."

-- Ulfgarf
+- Ulfgarf (under god of bloodlust)
   * Pistol reveal when the bots become overwhelming or for a final strike.
   * Pistol appears to be a flintlock piatol but glows violently red and, just for an instant, appears to be covered in blood.
 You all snap out of the vision as you hear a loud POW noise as the ranged weapon in Ulfgarf’s hand recoils, blasting through its target with an instantaneous red beam.
   * A voice remains, though unclear.
 Your bloodlust must be sated by someone or something.
 You instantly know who that target will be.
+  * Blood Blaster
-  * 2d8 damage, range (100/260)ft, attunement, once per long rest you can take 1hp from every living creature within 60ft and deal up to 20 of those points to damage a single target, attack rolls are unchanged.
+    * 2d8 damage, range (100/260)ft, attunement.
+    * Mass Maraud: Once per long rest you can take 1hp from every living creature within 60ft and deal up to 20 of those points to damage a single target, attack rolls are unchanged.
+    * Malediction: Once per long rest you can choose to heal yourself up to half of the damage dealt to a target before applying Mass Maraud.

 - Delvid
   * The obelisk calls to him, a message from a precense beyond his immagination calling for him to make sure the obelisk remains in place and unharmed.
 The precense you feel doesn’t feel so strongly about the gearmaster.